In this article:

 Finally, if you're an active-duty military service member on a remote-duty assignment, you can file an active-duty fraud alert to protect your credit report while you're away.
 This alert lasts for 12 months but can be renewed to match your deployment.

 Fraud alerts may be preferable over security freezes for a few reasons.
 With a credit freeze, you have to thaw your credit report before applying for loans or credit cards so creditors can check your history.
 A fraud alert, on the other hand, allows creditors to access your report but asks the creditor to contact you to verify your identity when you (or anyone else) applies for a loan in your name—requiring no action on your part other than confirming your identity with the lender.

 In addition, a credit freeze limits access to your credit file indefinitely; you must remember to remove the freeze if you want to apply for credit.
 Fraud alerts, as noted, are temporary, with the option to extend them if necessary.

 Finally, if you place a fraud alert on your credit report with one of the credit bureaus, it will be automatically added to all three of your credit reports.
 With credit freezes, however, you must contact each bureau separately to place a freeze.
 (When you remove a credit freeze or fraud alert, you must do so with each bureau.)

 How to Freeze Your Credit

 You'll need to contact each credit bureau individually to place a security freeze on your credit reports.
-You can submit your request with Experian online, by phone or by mail.
-You'll need to provide information about yourself, including your:
+You can submit your request with Experian via the Freeze Center, your Experian account, by phone or by mail.
+If you're not using your Experian account, you'll need to provide information about yourself, including your: